Telecommunications lease: Cell tower lease buyout

 The challenge of selling a cellular leasehold is the acquisition market is highly unregulated.
-Lease Acquisition agents have the ability to modify and deliver information to the landowner to acquire leaseholds at a highly discounted price.
+Lease Acquisition agents can modify and deliver information to the landowner to acquire leaseholds at a highly discounted price.
 Similar to the oil barons of the 1800s, these agents are compensated heavily to obtain these rights, and often the underlying value of expiration and an expanded sale market is shielded from the landowner.